 - Not doing something out of guilt

-- Trusting my inner knowingness first before others
+- Trusting my inner knowingness instead of others

 - Having good intentions

-- Always pursuing my soul needs without worrying of focusing on what other people think
+- I always pursue my soul needs without worrying about what other people think.

-It doesn’t take the pain, but at least gives you a bit of a guideline on how you want to move forward and what you expect from your life.
-I guess seeing my brother go through so much really made me want to shape my life differently and really made me look at how unhappy I was even before my brother’s diagnosis.
-So that’s really where these lists in this mind map came from at the very beginning of my journey.
+It doesn’t take the pain but at least gives you a bit of a guideline on how you want to move forward and what you expect from your life.
+Seeing my brother go through so much made me want to shape my life differently and look at how unhappy I was even before my brother’s diagnosis.
+So that’s where these lists in this mind map came from at the beginning of my journey.

-Deciding to whether or not to get back into work
+Deciding whether or not to get back into work

-Another big decision I had to make after my brother passed away was whether or not I was going to get back into the workforce.
-This was a big step for me because I’d grown up in a family where work was who you were.
+Another big decision I had to make after my brother passed away was whether or not I would get back into the workforce.
+This was a big step because I’d grown up in a family where work was who you were.
 If you were fit enough too, you worked.
-The truth was though, the 3 years of looking after Pat and now losing him left me depleted.
-I worried that work was not going to help me get back into routine but instead be a distraction for me.
+The truth was, though, the 3 years of looking after Pat and now losing him left me depleted.
+I worried that work would not help me get back into a routine but instead be a distraction for me.
 Something I would drown myself in to forget how sad I was feeling.
-I was also aware that if I did do this, I was running the risk of using work to push my feelings down so far that they would manifest in a mental break down many years later.
+I was also aware that if I did this, I was running the risk of using work to push my feelings down so far that they would manifest in a mental breakdown many years later.
 That was when I decided to take the year off.

-This was an interesting struggle for me because we’ve grown up in a society where work has a lot to do with your identity.
-The first thing people ask you when they meet you is “what do you do for a living” and when they do know you it’s “how’s work”.
-Not only was taking a year completely against the grain but it also forced me to create a new identity without relying on work to define it.
+This was an exciting struggle for me because we’ve grown up in a society where work has a lot to do with our identity.
+The first thing people ask you when they meet you is “what do you do for a living” and when they do know you, it’s “how’s work”.
+So not only was taking a year entirely against the grain, but it also forced me to create a new identity without relying on work to define it.

 So I decided to choose myself.
-To take the year off and give myself the space to reconnect, find myself and most importantly grieve the loss of my beautiful brother.
+To take the year off and give me the space to reconnect, find myself and most importantly, grieve the loss of my beautiful brother.

-Looking back I realize that this decision was also what gave me the power to find my own path.
+Looking back, I realize that this decision was also what gave me the power to find my own path.
 Instead of listening to everyone else, I honoured myself and did what was best for me.
-I stopped worrying about what everyone else thought and did what I truly felt I needed to.
-This not only helped me grieve but also helped me recreate my identity as I started to listen to my own inner voice again.
+I stopped worrying about what everyone else thought and did what I truly felt I needed.
+This helped me not only grieve but also recreate my identity as I started to listen to my inner voice again.

-Finding new hobbies, interests and setting new goals for my life
+Finding new hobbies and interests and setting new goals for my life

-After giving myself the time to breath, I decided it was time to rediscover what I wanted to do and who I wanted to be.
-I had learnt so much because of my brother and I didn’t want to waste all the lessons he had taught me.
+After giving myself the time to breathe, I decided it was time to rediscover what I wanted to do and who I wanted to be.
+I had learned so much because of my brother, and I didn’t want to waste all the lessons he had taught me.
 I didn’t want his struggle and journey to be in vain.
 I couldn’t go back to the ambitious, external striver that I was.
 I had learnt how little that really matters in the end.
-So instead I decided to set myself some simple, lifestyle goals and spend the year focusing on who I was and who I wanted to be.
+So instead, I decided to set some simple lifestyle goals and spend the year focusing on who I was and wanted to be.

 - Running 5k in 20 minutes

-- Run 20k (half a marathon to prep for 2020 because I wanted to run a marathon and raise money for brain cance)
+- Run 20k (half a marathon to prep for 2020 because I wanted to run a marathon and raise money for brain cancer)

-- An amazing relationship with a guy that is my boyfriend and best friend.
-We laugh, joke and have fun together on our little team
+- A fantastic relationship with a guy that is my boyfriend and best friend.
+We laugh, joke and have fun together on our little team.

-- A new amazing direction for searching for better with the podcasts
+- A new fantastic direction for searching for better with the podcasts

 - Meditate every day